The compression body graph has infinite diameter: Loxodromics

-\begin{proof}[Proof (of Lemma \ref{lemma:coarse}).]
-Let $f$ be an isometry in $G$ which acts loxodromically on $Y \in \calY$.
-The sets in $\calY$ are uniformly quasiconvex, so there is a constant $R$ such that for any two sets $Y$ and $Y'$ in $\calY$, distance at least $R$ apart in $X$, the nearest point projection of $Y'$ to $Y$ has diameter at most $R$.
+Given $\delta$ and $Q$, let $R_0$ be the constant from Proposition \ref{prop:npp diam}, and choose $R \ge R_0 + A$.
+In particular, for any two sets $Y$ and $Y'$ in $\calY$, distance at least $R$ apart in $X$, the nearest point projection of $Y'$ to $Y$ has diameter at most $R$, and if $Y''$ is another set in $\calY$, distance at least $R$ from $Y$ and at most $R$ from $Y'$, then the nearest point projections of $Y'$ and $Y''$ to $Y$ are distance at most $R$ apart.